dazinator/CrmDeploy/README.md

 CrmDeploy
 =========

 A .Net Library that makes it simple to deploy plugins / workflows etc to Dynamics CRM programmatically.
-This is useful for when a manual process such as using the Plugin Registration Tool is not desirable.
+This is useful for when a manual process such as using the Plugin Registration Tool is not desirable, for example when writing a set of system / integration tests for plugins, or for when your application does not know in advance which entities a particular plugin or component needs to be registered against.

 # Deploying Plugins